sivann/ftplog2kafka/README.md

 }
 ```

-The Sample field includes 10 lines and is  hard-limited to 1500KB.

 ### Workflow ###
  * tailFile goroutine, monitors ftp log file; on successfull log file addition calls kafkaSend to submit data (and related logfile offset) to kafka